What You Should Know About Beneficiary Deeds

 Thomas J. Bouman provides legal counsel in the areas of estate planning, estate settlement, and asset protection.
 He brings a highly systematic approach to the practice of law, which is critically important when wading through the complex, and often bizarre, legal requirements associated with estate and trust law.
 Mr. Bouman is author of the Arizona Estate Administration Answer Book and a prominent member of Wealth Counsel, LLC, the nation’s premiere organization of estate planning attorneys.

-A Beneficiary Deed is a type of real estate transfer deed that takes effect upon the death of the property owner.
+A Beneficiary Deed is a type of real estate transfer deed available for use in Arizona that takes effect upon the death of the property owner.
 It must be recorded in the county where the property is located while the property owner is still alive.

 2. What are the advantages of using a Beneficiary Deed?

 The primary reason for using a Beneficiary Deed is to avoid probate when the owner dies.
 Probate is the court-supervised process of transferring assets from a deceased person to the persons who inherit.
-The need for a probate action to transfer a property upon death is eliminated if a Beneficiary Deed was recorded prior to the property owner’s death.
-It should be noted that property held as “joint tenants with right of survivorship” or “community property with right of survivorship” will not be subject to probate if one of the owners dies.
-Probate only occurs when the last remaining owner dies.
+The need for a probate action to transfer a property upon death may be negated if a Beneficiary Deed was recorded prior to the property owner’s death.
+It should be noted that property held as “joint tenants with right of survivorship” or “community property with right of survivorship” will not be subject to probate if one of the joint owners is still alive.
+The property would be subject to probate when the last remaining owner dies.
 Thus, it is possible to add a Beneficiary Deed to jointly owned property, but it would not be effective until the death of the last remaining owner.

 3. How does a Beneficiary Deed work?

-For example, Parent owns a primary residence in Phoenix.
+For example, Parent owns a primary residence in Tucson.
 Parent wants her adult son to inherit the residence if she dies.
-Parent signs and records a Beneficiary Deed, effective upon Parent’s death, naming the adult son as beneficiary.
-When Parent dies, assuming she still owns the home, the adult son need only record a death certificate and the property is his.
+Parent signs and records a Beneficiary Deed in Pima County, effective upon Parent’s death, naming Son as beneficiary.
+When Parent dies, assuming she still owns the home, Son need only record a death certificate and the property is his.

-During Parent’s lifetime the child has no rights to the property.
-Parent may sell the property without permission of the child.
-The deed may also be revoked by recording a Revocation of Beneficiary Deed in the county where the property is located.
+During Parent’s lifetime Son has no ownership rights to the property.
+Parent will not need permission of SON to sell the residence.
+The deed may also be revoked by Parent if a Revocable of Beneficiary Deed is recorded in Pima County.

 4. What if the property has a mortgage lien?

 A property owner may record a Beneficiary Deed even if the property is held subject to a mortgage lien.
-If the owner dies, and the property is still subject to the mortgage lien, the beneficiary or beneficiaries must assume the payments (in some cases) or qualify for a new loan in order to keep the property.
+If the owner dies, and the property is still subject to the mortgage lien, the beneficiary must assume the mortgage payments (in some cases) or qualify for a new loan if they don't want to sell the property.

 5. What are the disadvantages of using a Beneficiary Deed?